 What is the Digital LSAT?

 Essentially, the LSAT you’ve grown to love (or hate,) but delivered on a tablet that you’re given at the test center rather than a paper-and-pencil test.
 The content and structure of the test sections and questions will be exactly the same.
-The main difference is that the test will be delivered on Microsoft Surface Go tablets that have been loaded with patented software developed by LSAC.
-The digital interface means no more filling in the bubbles on a separate answer sheet (three cheers!)
-The tablet features a timer with a 5-minute warning and you’ll be able to interact with the test.
+The main difference is that the test is now delivered on Microsoft Surface Go tablets that are loaded with patented software developed by LSAC.
+The digital interface means no more filling in the bubbles on a separate answer sheet.
+Three cheers!
+The tablet features a timer with a 5-minute warning and you’ll be able to interact with the test in different ways.
 Most notably, you’ll be able to eliminate answers, highlight text, and flag questions you want to revisit later.

 There are free online tutorials on LSAC’s website.
-Anyone looking to take the digital test would be well-served to spend some serious time getting comfortable with the new platform and how to approach it.
-We’ve talked in length about the format of the digital LSAT, so it might be helpful to read our experience so far.
+Anyone looking to take the digital test would should spend some serious time getting comfortable with the new platform and how to approach it.
+We also offer the opportunity to take digital practice tests in full or by section.

-There are a number of advantages associated with digital testing, for provider and student alike.
+There are a number of advantages of digital testing, for provider and student alike.
 The benefits range from frequency and ease of administration, to security safeguards, to immediacy of results.
-Just as LSAC is mindful of its test taking audience, it’s aware of the other exams catering to its demographic.
+Just as LSAC is mindful of its test-taking audience, it’s aware of the other exams catering to its demographic.
 In particular the GRE, GMAT, and, to a lesser extent, MCAT; all three of which are taken on a computer.
-LSAC has been toying with the idea of computerized administrations for years, and began conducting pilot tests back in May of 2017.
-They tell us that over time the digital platform will speed up score delivery, and we can’t wait for that feature to be rolled out!
+LSAC toyed with the idea of computerized administrations for years, and conducted pilot tests back in May of 2017.
+They tell us that over time the digital platform will speed up score deliver, and we can’t wait for that feature to roll out!

-LSAC is beginning the transition starting with the July 2019 test followed by a full switch to digital in September 2019.
-All remaining 2019 LSATs as well as 10 tests in 2020 will be given on a tablet with no paper option available.
+LSAC rolled out the digital exam with the July 2019 test and fully switched to digital September 2019.
+All remaining 2019 LSATs, as well as 10 tests in 2020, are on a tablet with no paper option available.
 Note that this only applies to North American tests.
-International test takers will presumably have the familiar, paper-based exam available for a while longer.
+International test-takers will presumably have the familiar, paper-based exam available for a while longer.

-What Will it Be Like to Take the LSAT on a Tablet?
+What is it Like to Take the LSAT on a Tablet?